Timber Frame Extension Cost

 Hiring a Timber Frame Extension Specialist Checklist

-• Research and make an appointment with a qualified and experienced architect or designer to develop the initial plans for your extension.
+• Research local architects or designers to help develop the initial plans for your extension.

-• Search for reputable, qualified tradespeople who will work on your project either alongside you or ultimately construct the build for you.
+• Search for reputable, qualified tradespeople who will work on your project and gather at least 3 quotes to ensure you are receiving the best price.

 • Discuss your options for internal and external materials and methods of construction.